 Use systematic desensitization if time allows

 This involves gradually exposing a fearful individual to the aspect of dentistry they find frightening, while also encouraging them to use relaxation strategies to reduce their anxiety.
 Many children are afraid of injections, so it might be a good idea for the dentist to show the syringe to a child and explain its parts and purpose.
 When a child gets familiar with the object, they should be able to view hold it with little to no anxiety.

 Recently, a study was conducted with children ages 5 to 17 with moderate dental anxiety where they were shown photographs for two minutes in the waiting room before their dental appointment.
 The study concluded that viewing positive images of dentistry, such as children smiling in the dental chair, results in short-term anticipatory anxiety reduction.
 This shows that age-appropriate visual exposure technique is a successful intervention tool for children with dental anxiety.

 If time constraints do not allow for exposure methods, another useful technique can be distraction.
 A child can be reminded of recent happy experiences, such as a birthday party or field trip, and asked to think about the settings of that event while sitting in the chair of a Chicago dentist chair.
 This way their thoughts will be redirected from the procedure.

 Never forget to be a role model for your child.
 As we have already mentioned, children experience dental anxiety due to bad dental experiences from their past, but also from experiencing their parent’s fear and anxiety.
+If you need a recommendation, you can polish your teeth with the Childrens dentist in Vienna.
 Be positive and encouraging.
 Be patient and explain things clearly.
 Your child needs to feel that you are there to support them when facing anxiety.